VelupulaHinduja/hacktoberfest-git-handson/README.md

 # hacktoberfest-git-handson
 Repo created to show how to raise PRs and assign issues to people.

+# Names
+Muhamed